dhiegotamanini/CollectInfo/README.md

-# School Management System
+# Collect Info from external api

 ## Project Overview

-This project was created to manage key aspects of a school system, such as teachers, students, and courses.
-Users can create, update, and delete records for teachers, students, and courses, as well as associate teachers with courses.
-A student can be enrolled in one course, a teacher can teach multiple courses, and a course can have multiple teachers.
+This project was created to get some informations from api github.
+The information that need to get is check all the files(you can specificate it in appsettins.json - CriteriaExtensionSearchFileType) and count how many letter exist in the files.
+By default, I created two endpoints for it.

+total-letters-by-files : Return a list of how many letters exist by file
+total-letters-all-files: Returns a list of sum how many letters exist in all the files

 ## Technologies Used

-- **ASP.NET Core MVC**: For building the web application.
-- **Razor Pages**: For creating dynamic web pages.
-- **Bootstrap CSS**: For responsive and modern web design.
-- **Entity Framework Core**: For database operations and ORM.
+- **ASP.NET Core Web Api**: For create endpoints to getting necessary information from external api (Git hub api).
 - **C#**: As the programming language.
-- **SQL Server**: As the database.

-This project does not use JavaScript, focusing solely on Razor Pages and C# in the backend.
+This project focusing only in backend - C#.

 ## Project Structure

 The project is organized into the following layers:

-- **Controllers**: Handle incoming HTTP requests and return responses.
+- **CollectInfo.Api**: Handle incoming HTTP requests and return responses.
-- **Services**: Contain the business logic of the application.
+- **CollectInfo.Business**: Contain the business logic of the application, some validation and format return to CollectInfo.Api .
-- **Repositories**: Handle data access and database operations.
+- **Repositories**: Handle connection to external api to get data.
 - **Models**: Represent the data structures of the application.
-- **DTOs (Data Transfer Objects)**: Used to transfer data between layers.

-AutoMapper is used for mapping entities to DTOs and vice versa.

 ## Dependency Injection